 Innovation from the Netherlands

 In 2015, ICCO (now part of Cordaid) invited Salt Farm Texel to investigate the possibilities of introducing salt-tolerant crops in Bangladesh.
 These are natural variants of regular, meaning not genetically modified crops, that grow considerably better on saline soil.
-Thanks to the large-scale screening of many crops and varieties, the Dutch company identified the most salt-tolerant varieties at its test location on the island of Texel.
+Thanks to large-scale screening across many crops and varieties, the Dutch company identified the most salt-tolerant varieties at its test site on the island of Texel.
 Several crops were selected: carrots, potatoes, kohlrabi, cabbage and beets.

 Working together with progressive farmers

 In this project, we work with farmers who are open to innovative ideas and have a respectable position in the community.
 As pioneers, they can put saline agriculture into practice.
-On their land, they will show the new techniques to the other farmers and convince them to also start working with saline agriculture.
+On their land, they will demonstrate the new techniques to other farmers and convince them to adopt saline agriculture.

 Commercialisation of seeds